schnodo/filiverto/README.md

 ![Screenshot of ToDoList preferences with filiverto set up as user-defined tool](https://github.com/schnodo/filiverto/blob/screenshots/filiverto_user-defined-tool.jpg)

-filiverto can be used a user-defined tool in ToDoList, making it possible to verify the currently active task list.
+filiverto can be used as user-defined tool in ToDoList, making it possible to verify the currently active task list.

 filiverto is written in Python.